Indiana Jones And The Great Circle could be MachineGames and Bethesda's new Indy game

 Graham makes a compelling case that the new game should find a way to let Indiana Jones be a clumsy doofus.
 "Where other action movie protagonists are suave, calm in the face of pressure, and preternaturally skilled, Indy is the ball in Rube Goldberg device," he wrote back in 2021.
 "He triggers traps, mis-judges distances, wins fights through dumb luck, and generally makes a mess and runs away.
 This is what makes him lovable.
 And yet none of these traits are a natural fit for a videogame protagonist, but I'm begging this game's developers: please find a way."

-My hopes are relatively boring: I'd like a proper pub brawler melee combat system, building on the surprisingly technical Indiana Jones And The Emperor's Tomb, in which you could put people in a headlock and mess up their hair something awful.
+My hopes are pretty boring by comparison: I'd like a proper pub brawler melee combat system, building on the surprisingly technical Indiana Jones And The Emperor's Tomb, in which you could put people in a headlock and mess up their hair something awful.
 Look at him go!

 It could be too much to ask, especially if the game is first-person: MachineGames know how to do dual-wieldy shootybangs, but their fisticuff talents are relatively untested.
 Anyway, we'll find out more soon enough.